Schlechtwetterfront/rfw/docs/samples/render-to-texture.md

 # Render to Texture

+Renders the clock once to a texture, then renders it again and the texture at a higher zoom level.

 <script setup lang="ts">
 import { ref, watchEffect } from 'vue';
 import { RenderToTextureApp } from './render-to-texture';